This article provides tips for troubleshooting common issues encountered with in-app messages.

 Android – In-app message appears only for a split second

 In-app messaging uses a dialog to display the message.
-If the parent activity is closed, the message disappears as well.
+If the parent activity in Android is closed, the message disappears as well.
 This is different to how Conversations behave.
 Any event that fires on the close of an activity should be passed to the new activity first before firing, so the activity doesn't immediately close alongside the Swrve message.

 Can a user see more than one in-app campaign at time?